mhus/z-mhus-web/docs/readme.md

 ## Overview

 Creating a portal application is not an easy thing.
-A portal (in contras to a simple web presence) needs to challenge ...
+A portal (in contrast to a simple web presence) needs to challenge ...

 * Access control
 * Versioning